edgio-docs/edgio-docs/src/pages/guides/app_security/security_applications.md

         host or URL path.

-    -   **Exact match (multiple entries):** Use this mode to apply this Security Application Manager configuration to the specified hostname(s) or URL path(s).
+    -   **Exact match (multiple entries):** Use this mode to apply this Security Application configuration to the specified hostname(s) or URL path(s).

         [Learn more.](#EM)